bhyde/heroku-buildpack-ccl64-example1/README.md

 any files it find in the static subdirectory (i.e. the image).

 Notice how heroku-compile.lisp is responsible for compiling your code.
-That's typcially just a matter letting quicklisp do that via your ASDF file.
+That's typcially just a matter letting quicklisp do it, via your ASDF file.
 This happens at build time.

 Note that CCL it's self, any fasl files created during compilation, and all the systems downloaded by quicklisp are stored in build's so called "cache."
 That cache is visible only when we are building the system, they don't appear in the slug and so they are not around at runtime.

+The buildapp uses CCL 1.7, the latest quicklisp, and the ASDF from quicklisp.
+To change these things fork and modify the buildapp.

 # A few heroku tricks.